ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 *   The Name should be ordered by number.
 *   The Type and Description order must reflect the Name orderhttps://github.com/ebi-gene-expression-group/atlas-fastq-provider.
 *   Protocol Types have to be 1 of: ‘sample collection protocol’,’treatment protocol’,’enrichment protocol’,’nucleic acid library construction protocol’,’nucleic acid sequencing protocol’.
-*   SCEA dissociation protocols are labelled as “enrichment protocol”.
+*   HCA DCP dissociation protocols should be labelled enrichment protocols for SCEA.
 *   The Protocol Name is used in the sdrf file to detail which protocols are applied in which experiments.
 It is worth checking these are all correct in the sdrf.
 *   If the experimental design consists of a treatment, a stimulus, or some other protocol which you believe is not reflected by HCA protocol names, you can add a new protocol Name, Type and Description in the idf file.
-You would need to then modify the number order of all protocol Names and the associated Type and Descriptions.
+You would then need to modify the number order of all protocol Names and the associated Type and Descriptions.
 The sdrf protocol REF fields would need to reflect these changes.

 #### sdrf file